dkwolf1/Brink-PCB/README.md

 `BrinkWTW.ino` before compiling.
 When the flag is omitted, the sketch is built without the MQTT client and no additional libraries are required.

-## Extra webinterface
+## Web interface

-The firmware now enables the ESPHome `web_server` component.
-Browse to the device IP address to access a simple control panel.
-A minimal example page is provided in [`web/index.html`](web/index.html) which can be uploaded using the ESPHome dashboard or served separately.
+The `web` folder contains a small HTML interface.
+When using ESPHome, the files can be uploaded via the dashboard.
+For the Arduino sketch, upload the contents of the `web` directory to LittleFS using the [ESP32 LittleFS plugin](https://github.com/lorol/LITTLEFS) before flashing.
+Once the ESP32 boots, browse to the device IP address to control the ventilation system.

 ![Schematic](Schematic.png)